2026 Nevada lieutenant gubernatorial election

 The 2026 Nevada lieutenant gubernatorial election will take place on November 3, 2026, to elect the lieutenant governor of Nevada.
-Incumbent Republican Stavros Anthony is eligible to seek a second term, and has announced his intent to do so.
+Incumbent Republican lieutenant governor Stavros Anthony is running for re-election to a second term.

+Primary elections took place on June 9, 2026.
+Anthony won the Republican nomination unopposed while majority leader of the Nevada Assembly Sandra Jauregui won the Democratic nomination with 59.8%.